ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 will be represented as a horizontal line.

-The annotation ``plot`` has a multitude of optional arguments, in particular those which set the graph’s display style: ``style``, ``color``, ``title``, ``linewidth``, ``transparency``, and others.
+The annotation ``plot`` has a multitude of optional arguments, in particular those which set the graph's display style: ``style``, ``color``, ``title``, ``linewidth``, ``transparency``, and others.
 Additional descriptions of these arguments can be found `here <https://www.tradingview.com/study-script-reference/#fun_plot>`__.

 The parameter ``color`` can have a different effect depending on the transmitted value.
-If it is set equal to a color type’s constant, for example red, then the whole chart will be plotted with a red color:
+If it is set equal to a color type's constant, for example red, then the whole chart will be plotted with a red color:

 ::